tfpk/lifetimekata/exercises/02_lifetimes_explained/README.md

 # }
 ```

-There are two sections of code that are relevant to lifetimes.
+Let's walk through what this does:

+ - `fn my_function<'lifetime1, 'lifetime2>(...)`: what we're doing here
+   is choosing some names for the lifetimes our program requires.
- - `fn my_function<'lifetime1, 'lifetime2>(...)` this is written exactly the
+ - `number: &'lifetime1 i32`: this is us telling the compiler that
-   same way that generic parameters are.
-Note that all lifetime parameters must
-   be declared before you declare types.
-So for a generic function you'd write
-   `fn my_function<'lifetime1, T>(...)`
- - All references are written as `&'lifetime1 i32`.
-This is the same as a
-   `&i32`, we've just given the compiler more information to understand the
-   lifetimes.
+   this reference must live for some region of code called `'lifetime1`.

-What we're doing here is telling the compiler that it needs to find two regions
+ - `greater_than: &'lifetime2 i32`: this is us telling the compiler that
-of code: `'lifetime1` and `'lifetime2`.
-One region of code needs to contain
-everything that lives as long as `'lifetime1`.
-Another region of code needs to
-contain everything that lives as long as `'lifetime2`.
-If the compiler is unable
-to find a region that matches that description, that is an error.

-It's really important to note that we're not telling the compiler *what* the
-region of code is.
-We're just telling it that it needs to find such a region of
-code.
+   this reference must live for some region of code called `'lifetime2`.
+   This means that the lifetimes of `greater_than` and `number` don't
+   have to relate at all.
+ - `-> Option<&'lifetime1 i32>`: this is where lifetimes are important.
+   what we're saying is that `number` and our return value must be
+   valid for exactly the same region of code.

+So, what we've done is told the compiler that our function can only be called
+if `number` and the return are valid in the same region of code.

 # Exercise: Annotate lifetimes

-Just to get some initial practice, the exercise in this section is to annotate lifetimes
-on some of the examples of the last two chapters.
+Just to get some initial practice, the exercise in this section is to annotate lifetimes on some of the examples of the last two chapters.

 You will need to:
  - decide how many lifetime parameters are necessary